Ohio Cardinal Conference

-The Ohio Cardinal Conference, which began play in 2003, is an OHSAA athletic league whose members are from Ashland, Holmes, Richland, and Wayne counties in Ohio.
+The Ohio Cardinal Conference, which began play in 2003, is an OHSAA athletic league whose members are from Ashland, Holmes, Richland, Tuscarawas, and Wayne counties in Ohio.
 The conference name stems from the local legacy of the Cardinal Conference.

-The previous Cardinal Conference included: New Philadelphia, Dover, Coshocton, Ashland, Mansfield Malabar & Mansfield Madison.
+The previous Cardinal Conference included: New Philadelphia, Dover, Coshocton, Ashland, Wooster, Mansfield Malabar & Mansfield Madison.

 History

 In 2001, local athletic directors met in Mansfield, Ohio to discuss the formation of a new athletic conference; seven schools agreed to form the Ohio Cardinal Conference.
 Five of the initial member schools came from the disbanding Ohio Heartland Conference: Ashland, Lexington, Mansfield Madison, Mansfield Senior, and Orrville.
 West Holmes joined from the Mohican-Area Conference, and Wooster from the Federal League.
 Clear Fork, the only non-original member of the conference, joined for the 2004-05 season.

 Bureaucratically, the conference had some early struggles.
 The first conference commissioner, Jim Glauer, resigned in 2002 before the league even began play.
 He was replaced by Ron Dessecker from Orrville, who remains the current commissioner.

 Lexington High School has dominated the OCC athletically since the conference's inception.
 It has won nine consecutive all-sports trophies, the award given to the school with the greatest success in all conference athletic competitions.
 It also has won the girls' tennis conference title every year in the conference's history and has won three state titles in that sport.
 The Lexington boys' tennis team won all but one conference title and two state titles in the same sport.
 Other schools have dominated specific sports in the same way: Madison has dominated the league in girls’ volleyball and baseball.
 Mansfield Senior has been the champion or co-champion in boys' basketball in 9 of 11 league seasons, Wooster has won all eleven boys' swimming and nine girls' swimming titles, Ashland had four running girls' soccer championships, and Mount Vernon has won every conference softball title since joining in 2016.